kidwellj/hacking_religion_textbook/README.md

 2. [install quarto](https://quarto.org/docs/get-started/)
 3. change to the `hacking_religion` subdirectory and run `quarto preview`
 4. alternatively you can render a copy of the book using `quarto render`

+# Cookbook

+There is a companion repository which contains recipes which will replicate the example data used in the book.
+This can be found here: [https://github.com/kidwellj/hacking_religion_cookbook]

 # Copyright